 Individuals who are granted computing accounts or use the computer resources of the college accept responsibility with the access which is granted.
 Each user is expected to use accounts or resources for the educational or administrative purposes approved by the college.
 Activities beyond these stated purposes are prohibited.
-Violations may be reported to any instructor, administrator, or computer lab supervisor.
-Disciplinary procedures will follow established college judicial and administrative procedures and may result in a loss of access as well as other disciplinary or legal actions depending upon the nature of the infraction.
+Violations may be reported to any instructor, administrative procedures and may result in a loss of access as well as other disciplinary or legal actions depending upon the nature of the infraction.
 Users may use the same procedures to challenge actions which restrict computer usage.